 DuBois and Gerry Halls each house approximately 200 students.
 Each building is three stories high and has both men's and women's floors.
 Student rooms are located along both sides of long corridors with common bathroom facilities for approximately 35 students.
 Each hall has a main lounge and a TV/Recreation area.
-In addition, each floor has its own lounge for study purposes or social gatherings.
-DuBois is the home of the "24-hour quiet" Living Learning Environments for female students enrolled in the Nursing Program and Veterinary Science of Technology Experience Program (V-STEP).
-In addition to the RA on each floor, the Living Learning Environments are staffed by Peer Mentors, who tutor, give tips on studying, help set up instructional programs as well as social activities, and staff the resource room.
+The female side of DuBois Hall has 24-hour quiet hours in the Living Learning Environment for female students enrolled Veterinary Science of Technology Experience Program (V-STEP) and in the special housing set aside for female students in the Nursing Program.
+In addition to the RA on each floor, the Living Learning Environment is staffed by Peer Mentors, who tutor, give tips on studying, help set up instructional programs as well as social activities, and staff the resource room.
 Space is limited, so it is important to apply early if you want to be assigned to one of these sections.